Kabul University: Since 2021

-Following the 2021 Taliban offensive, the university fell under Taliban control.

-The Taliban forcibly replaced Chancellor Mohammad Osman Babury, a longtime KU professor and expert on medicinal plants, with Mohammad Ashraf Ghairat, a Taliban fighter and former journalism student.
-Critics noted that Ghairat had no qualifications beyond running a small madrassah, and believe he was installed for his loyalty to the Taliban.
+Following the Fall of Kabul (2021), the university fell under Taliban control.
+The Taliban replaced Chancellor Mohammad Osman Babury, a longtime KU professor and expert on medicinal plants, with Mohammad Ashraf Ghairat, a Taliban fighter and former journalism student.
+Critics noted that Ghairat had no qualifications beyond running a small madrassah, and believes he was installed for his loyalty to the Taliban.
 At least 70 faculty members at the university resigned following Ghairat's installation, with the remainder demanding the Taliban rescind the installation.
-Ghairat had pledged to “to rid Kabul University of Western and infidel thoughts”, and to impose a policy of segregation, stating “As long as real Islamic environment is not provided for all, women will not be allowed to come to universities or work.
-Islam first.”
+Ghairat had pledged to "rid Kabul University of Western and infidel thoughts" and to impose a policy of segregation, stating, "As long as real Islamic environment is not provided for all, women will not be allowed to come to universities or work.
+Islam first."

 In October 2021, Ghairat was replaced by Osama Aziz, who holds a doctorate in Islamic Jurisprudence (Sharia law).
-As of December 2021 classes are still suspended and research at the university has come to a standstill.
+As of December 2021 classes were still suspended and research at the university had come to a standstill.
 Faizullah Jalal, a university worker and a critic of the Taliban, was arrested in 2022.

 Kabul University reopened on 26 February 2022, with female students attending in the morning and males in the afternoon.
 Other than the closure of the music department, few changes to the curriculum were reported.

-Additionally, the new administration has not formally prohibited male teachers from instructing female students.
-Female students are required to wear an abaya and a hijab to attend, although the strictness with which this regulation will be enforced remains to be seen, as some wore a shawl instead.
-Attendance was reportedly low on the first day, possibly due to lingering fears of the Taliban or the economic hardship affecting Afghans following foreign aid cuts and U.S. financial sanctions.
+In December 2022, Kabul University banned women from attending like other public universities in Afghanistan, to comply with the Taliban's education ban on women.
+In March 2023, women protested outside of the university's entrance by reading their books.